 Jon Berti scored a team-high 37 runs for Vancouver in 2011.
 (Image from Paul Yates – Vancouver Sports).

-Those two games were the start of an 18-game on-base streak that saw Berti reach base managed to get on base by hit, walk or hit by pitch.
+Those two games were the start of an 18-game on-base streak that saw Berti reach base by hit, walk or hit by pitch.
 The streak would end July 11 because of the infamous brawl in Spokane that involved Rougned Odor.
 Berti had a sacrifice fly in his only at-bat before he and his double-play partner Shane Opitz were ejected in a bench-clearing brawl along with Odor and Spokane pitcher Matt West.

 All Berti would do was pick up right where he left off as he put together another on-base streak that lasted 12 games.
 Among the highlights were his first professional home run that proved to be the difference in a 2-1 win in Eugene July 21.